Reindeer Gas Field, Australia

 Contracts awarded to companies

-"Gas from the Reindeer field will be produced through an unmanned well head platform."
+“Gas from the Reindeer field is produced through an unmanned well head platform.”

 Apache Energy awarded a $170m contract to SapuraAcergy for laying the offshore pipeline.
 Leighton was involved in laying the pipeline in shallow waters.

-DrillTec was assisted by ARV in the design, welding and health and safety issues.
+DrillTec performed the horizontal directional drilling.
+The company was assisted by ARV in the design, welding and health and safety issues.
 Geotechnical services and preparation of tenders, reviewing of documents and inputs for the environmental assessment were provided by Atteris.